 “Students are often nervous, questioning their math skills or see RIT as out of their reach,” shared Lavonda Lofton, Principal of Destiny Christian School as some of the challenges or barriers students’ experience.
-“But, once they experience RIT campus, listen to the professionals in accounting, they’re motivated and more confident of themselves,” added Lofton.
+“But, once they experience [the] RIT campus — listen to the professionals in accounting — they’re motivated and more confident of themselves,” added Lofton.

 CAY offers high school teachers and their students access to dynamic learning experiences where it “takes their school knowledge and connects it with real-world applications,” highlighted Sandy Hoodak of Fairport High School.
 “Our students learn how to communicate with professionals and how to talk about themselves,” added Hoodak.